-- 1. Examining a social problem from multiple perspectives, - 2.
-Integrating those insights to devise a solution to that problem, - 3.
-Carrying out the necessary steps to implement that solution, and - 4.
-Doing all of the above while working as a team with your peers.
+- 1. Examine a social problem from multiple perspectives, - 2.
+Integrate those insights to devise a solution to that problem, - 3.
+Carry out the necessary steps to implement that solution, - 4.
+Present your work to the general public, and - 5.
+Do all of the above while working as a team with your peers.

-Finally, I see all this as fulfilling my deeper mission to cultivate your cognitive and affective capacities for critical reflection and practical deliberation with others while engaging in meaningful, coordinated and collective action on important social problems.
+Finally, I see all this as fulfilling my deeper mission to cultivate your cognitive and affective capacities for critical reflection and practical deliberation with others while engaging in meaningful, coordinated, and collective action on important social problems.
 Such skills will serve you extremely well in your future endeavors upon graduation.